Telecom Italia working on new business plan as assesses KKR offer - sources

 TIM is expected to approve the guidelines of its new plan at a board meeting scheduled for Jan.
 26, one of the sources said.

-Pietro Labriola, the head of TIM's Brazilian business who was appointed general manager in November, is considered a leading candidate, sources have said.
+Labriola, the head of TIM's Brazilian business, is considered a leading candidate, sources have said.

 (Reporting by Elvira Pollina and Stephen Jewkes Editing by Mark Potter)